Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

         total_slices=slices
     )

-# A helper built for the display.
+# This will assist with the UI.
 Applies an underscore per length of answer.
 Function masked_word(state:GameState) -> string:
   RETURN join_with_spaces(state.correct_tries)